-For programs that depend on WORKING-STORAGE that is initialized to binary zeros, this option can be used to initialize storage acquired by a program compiled with RENT to binary zeros, except when VALUE clauses are specified.
+For programs that depend on WORKING-STORAGE that is initialized to binary zeros, this option can be used to initialize storage acquired by a program compiled with RENT to binary zeros.
+Note that VALUE clauses will replace the binary zeros.
 It can also be used to set all the EXTERNAL data records of a program to binary zeros.
 However, to improve performance, you should explicitly initialize only those data items that require initialization.